 Carol & Martin Kristian have a long association with this spectacular part of Wales, and love it.
 Carol has spent holidays in Tywyn since the age of 3 and her parents retired here in the 80's, creating a home from home for all the family.
 Martin,who is Australian, of Latvian parents, was soon introduced to the area by Carol and immediately fell in love with it.
 We live in Herfordshire but visit our cottages at least once a month.
 Martin is recently retired from his business and Carol still runs a childrens theatre school.
 We love nature and are very lucky to have a like minded wonderful team of local people on hand to ensure your stay is pleasant.
 We enjoy meeting our guests whenever possible and sharing our corner of heaven with you.

-Mr and Mrs Kristian purchased this cottage in 2006
+Mr and Mrs Kristian purchased this barn in 2006

 Although Geufron is very close to Tywyn and all the amenities, in fact just a couple of minutes by car, it is away from traffic and people and surrounded by fields with magnificent views.

 The 5 cottages do not impact on each other at all but are not remote.
 They are walking distance from the village shop and pub.